Hyundai gives glimpse into all-new Kona and Kona N Line electric SUVs

-Hyundai gives glimpse into all-new Kona and Kona N Line electric SUVs1 min read .
-Updated: 26 Aug 2020, 09:16 AM IST
+Hyundai gives glimpse into all-new Kona and Kona N Line electric SUVs2 min read .
+10:43 AM IST

 - Hyundai is looking to take the EV world by storm and Kona forms an integral part of plans.